I was talking with a friend recently, and the conversation turned to body image. She smiled, and said she'd been working on hers.

-While I expect that women, more than men, are more likely to be embarrassed or ashamed of their bodies (for men, the negatives seem less intense), all of us experience odd feelings of "not normal" when dealing with our bodies.
-Because of our obsession with "the dictates of fashion," women often judge themselves against impossibly high standards, and those "standards" are airbrushed or digitally manipulated to begin with.
+All of us experience odd feelings of "not normal" when dealing with our bodies.
+Because of our obsession with "the dictates of fashion," we judge themselves against impossibly high standards -- "standards" that are airbrushed or digitally manipulated to begin with.

-My friend grew up assuming that she was being watched, all the time.
-As an adolescent, she was aware of the stares and looks she was getting.
-She spends a lot of time in the gym.
-Prior to meeting me, she would wear loose sweats, because somehow she always felt overweight.
-She even toyed with anorexia for a while.
+My friend grew up assuming that she was being watched, all the time, mostly because of her father's endless comments about her body.
+As a "well developed" adolescent, she was aware of the stares and looks she was getting.

 Now, you may be saying, "Boy!
 Does she need to get over herself!"
 And she would agree.
-But, and this is important, she still feels negative feelings as she judges her body.
-It wouldn't matter what she actually looks like.
-It's not the body.
-It's the judgement.
+But, and this is important, she often feels negative feelings as she evaluates her body.
+It doesn't matter what she actually looks like.

 All of this starts in adolescence, at the tail end of the ego project.
-As we move from child to adult, we have a 'feeling" that we somehow don't fit.
-I notice, for example, that at age 50 I still am not comfortable being called "a man."
-"Man" seems so, well, old and responsible.
+As we move from child to adult, we have a "feeling" that we somehow don't fit.

 My friend's belly is neutral.
 It's just skin over stomach.
 Sometimes the skin is tighter, sometimes looser.
 It's just a belly, until we judge it.
 Or, until we assume someone else (the infamous "them") is judging.